counter185/voidsprite/README.md

 You can grab a pre-built binary from the latest CI artifacts: https://nightly.link/counter185/voidsprite/workflows/msbuild/main

-For Windows, get the `voidsprite-build.zip` file.
+For Windows, get the `voidsprite-build-win64.zip` file.

 For Linux, get the `voidsprite-build-linux-flatpak-x86_64.zip` file; this requires [Flatpak](https://flatpak.org) to be installed.
 You can also try the portable binary from `voidsprite-build-linux.zip`, but this might not work on all systems.